trivial-vector/bcs-python/README.md

     'Sterling Archer': 'Incomplete'}}
 ```

-To get attendance, call the attendance method.
+Attendance can be fetched by calling the attendance method.
 Like the grades method, it will use your set `courseId` as a default.
 The resulting data structure (as are all the outputs) is designed to be table friendly so it can be called directly into a DataFrame instance.

 ```python
 >>> import pandas as pd